• REVERSE MORTGAGE INFO

 * Am I going to stay in my home for the foreseeable future?

-* Am I wanting to leave my home to my children and grand children? is a reverse mortgage a good idea?
+* Do I want to leave my home to my children and grandchildren?

-* Am I concerned for a relative or friend whose living arrangements will change when I pass away?
+* Am I concerned about a relative or friend or renter whose living arrangements will change when I pass away due to me having a reverse mortgage?

-* Am I able to maintain my home in an adequate fashion and pay my taxes and insurance or would I run into trouble?
+* Am I able to maintain my home and pay my taxes and insurance if I previously had these in escrow at my mortgage company?
 Do I understand that I could lose my home if I fail to pay my taxes and my property insurance?

-* Have I considered other options besides a reverse mortgage?
+* Have I considered alternate options other than a reverse mortgage?

 All these questions are legitimate questions senior borrowers might consider.
 Consult with family and trusted advisors.
 A free quote will give you the numbers and figures so you will see firsthand how much money is available to you.